 Yeah.
 And I think it's fun too.
-When a reader shows up and says, hey, I want to read this book and I can do that for them.
+When a reader shows up and says, “hey, I want to read this book,” and I can do that for them.
 I can find that book or purchase that book and put that book in the hand of that student.
 I mean that makes everything else worthwhile.

 Stephanie Christensen: